nodeconf/london/README.md

 # Speak at ONE-SHOT London!

+July 19th 2014
+Shoreditch Village Hall

+ONE-SHOT is a one day single track speaker series presented by NodeConf.

 ## Talk Acceptance

 All talks are still being considered.
 Talks will be accepted one at a time over about a month.
 Because the events are structured in a narrative acceptance happens in the order we fill the narrative.